2022–23 Coventry City F.C. season

-The 2022–23 season is the 139th season in the existence of Coventry City Football Club and the club's third consecutive season in the Championship.
-In addition to the league, they will also compete in the 2022–23 FA Cup and the 2022–23 EFL Cup.
+The 2022–23 season was the 139th season in the existence of Coventry City Football Club and the club's third consecutive season in the Championship.
+In addition to the league, they also competed in the FA Cup and EFL Cup.

 Pre-season and friendlies

 The Sky Blues announced their first two pre-season fixtures on May 24, with a trips to Walsall and Leamington added to the schedule.
 A third against Oxford United was confirmed on 31 May.
 Another away pre-season trip was added to the schedule on June 8, against Portsmouth.
 A training camp in Spain, along with a friendly against Nottingham Forest, was also added to the schedule on June 27.
 They had an additional mid-season tour to Spain in November 2022, during the break for the 2022 FIFA World Cup.